thingsdb/ThingsDocs/v0/content/collection-api/isbool.md

 ### Return value

-Returns `true` is the passed value is a boolean else it returns `false`.
+Returns `true` if the given value is a boolean, else it returns `false`.

 ### Example